FahimOrko/TrackFinn/README.md

 A web application that provides live tracking information for trains in Finland.
 The app allows users to see currently running trains on a map, search for trains by type and number, and view real-time train details, including location and status.

+Live Website - Cooming Soon

-### Features
+### 🚀 Features

 - Home Page: Displays general information about the website with a full-height hero section, text, and an image.
 Users can click a button to navigate to the train details page.

 - Train Details Page: Shows a map with currently running trains.
 Includes a search form to allow users to find specific trains by type and number.

-- Live Map: Displays real-time locations of running trains across Finland.
+- Live Map with Real-Time Data: Fetches data from the official VR API using React Query and displays train positions live on the map.

-- Train Search: Users can search for a specific train by its type and number.
-The app shows the train's location on the map and provides additional information.
+- Train Search Functionality: Users can search for a specific train using its type and number.
+The train’s location and live status are highlighted on the map with additional details.

-### Tech Stack
+### 🧰 Tech Stack

 - Frontend: React